-But beyond the artificial and temporary carbon tax, we are recommending to all responsible citizens to favor clean consumption on their own.
-You should learn to estimate the total ecologic impact of what you consume and make educated decisions.
+But beyond the artificial and temporary zero-carbon tax, we are recommending to all responsible citizens to favor clean consumption on their own.
+You should learn how to estimate the ecologic impact of what you consume, and make your own educated decisions.
 We are asking you to make pollution footprint the driving factor of your preferences.
 For this to happen, we owe you access to realistic and transparent information.
 We are preparing carbon footprint assessment toolkits.
 Consumers will be informed well beyond the opacity that prevails today.

-Our zero-carbon plan will be a balancing act between a reduced level of carbon emissions (using clean sources) and our ability to sequester carbon (through seas, forests or underground) since our carbon emissions themselves cannot be down to zero in any scenario.
+Since our carbon emissions cannot go down to zero in any scenario, our zero-carbon plan will be a balancing act between a reduced level of carbon emissions (using clean sources) and our ability to sequester carbon (through seas, forests or underground).

 Our plan will include the regeneration of forests - especially around large urban centers - and the modernization of our agricultural techniques as we will see later.
 Given the uneven dispersion of energy resources on the planet, only a global solution can fix the problem.
-Within thirty or fourty years, we can reach a zero-carbon civilization, because for the first time ever, we will have the political and economic power to put these policies in place, everywhere.
+Within thirty or fourty years, we can reach a zero-carbon civilization, because for the first time ever we will have the political and economic power to invest and to implement these policies everywhere.

-Chapter Ten:
+Chapter Ten